All the New Movies You Can Stream Early While Theaters Are Closed

-Every New Movie Streaming Early Amid Theater Closures: 'I Still Believe,' 'Bloodshot' and More
+Every New Movie Streaming Early While Theaters Are Closed: 'Onward,' 'The Way Back' and More

 As social distancing becomes the new norm during the coronavirus pandemic, many theater chains have temporarily darkened their screens in an effort to prevent the spread of the potentially deadly virus.
 While most upcoming film releases are being pushed back, some studios are releasing their newest releases on streaming and on-demand services for quarantined viewing.